Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Growth objectives

-This is where you outline the goals you’ll be pursuing based on what you uncovered in your analyses.
-Companies typically use the SMART goal framework in their business plan — that approach is also ideal for business growth plans.
-That way, you’ll be setting and defining objectives that focus on the specific growth you want to achieve and when you want to accomplish it by.
+Companies often use the SMART goals framework in their business plan, and that approach is also ideal for business growth plans.
+That way, you’ll be setting objectives that focus on the specific growth you want to achieve and when you want to achieve it.

 Strategies and processes

-Heinlein warned, “Often, organizations focus too much on identifying opportunities while neglecting implementation … By including key principles of project management, a growth plan can be both structured and adaptive, ensuring opportunities are successfully realized.”
+Heinlein cautioned that organizations often spend too much time identifying opportunities and not enough time executing on them.
+“By including key principles of project management, a growth plan can be both structured and adaptive, ensuring opportunities are successfully realized,” he said.

-McDonagh advocates for specifying what each department in your business will be responsible for.
+McDonagh advocates specifying what each department in your business will be responsible for.
 “With any really good growth plan, the organization will be involved across all of the functional areas,” she said.

 Resources required